As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 Incoming Aches and Pains

-Unlike the videos and stories you will probably wake up achy much of the time, especially in the early going until your body has started to build itself up for the abuse you are putting on it daily.
+Unlike the videos and stories you will probably wake up achy much of the time, especially in the early going until your body has started to build itself up for the abuse you are putting on it daily, sometimes called the hiker hobble as your body adjusts to the workloads.

 You will learn the true magic behind vitamin I to keep yourself moving when everything in your body and mind is yelling at you to “start slow” and to “take another day in town”.